Surname law: Iran

 Reza Shah Pahlavi ordered Iranians to adopt Western style surnames in place of old Islamic names and titles during his reign.

 Japan

 A law in Japan, dating from 1896, requires a married couple to have a common surname.
 Most commonly it was the wife who took her husband's name.
 In 2011, this law was challenged as unconstitutional on gender equality grounds, but the Supreme Court of Japan upheld the law in 2015.
+The law was challenged again in 2018, and the Court upheld it again in 2021.